 The best-known cities, Dubai and Abu Dhabi, are about 150km (93 miles) apart, so in good traffic, it takes about 1.5 hours to drive between the two.

 The Islamic, or Hejira Calendar

 The UAE follows the Islamic, or Hejira calendar, which is a lunar calendar, whereas the standard calendar used in the West (the Gregorian calendar), is based on one solar year.
-The Islamic calendar has 12 months, which are 29 or 30 days long, so the Islamic calendar year is 11 days shorter than the Gregorian calendar year which is 365 days (or 366 each leap year).
-The weekend is Thursday and Friday, with Friday being the holy day.
+The Islamic calendar has 12 months, which are 29 or 30 days long, so the Islamic calendar year is 11 days shorter than the Gregorian calendar year (365 days, 366 each leap year).
+The weekend is Friday and Saturday, with Friday being the holy day.

-The UAE has 1,318 km (818 miles) of coastline, but the majority of the inland area consists of sandy desert, salt flats, and gravel plains.
-There is a mountain range (the Hajar Mountains) to the east, which is also in Oman.
-Rainfall is irregular, but occurs usually in the winter, and averages 5 inches (12-13 cm) per year.
-In the major cities on the coast (e.g. Abu Dhabi and Dubai), it is generally sunny, hot and humid, with August highs averaging around 106-118F (41-48C), plus humidity.
-January temperatures average around 75F (24C) during the day and 56F (13C) at night.
+The UAE has 1,318 km (818 miles) of coastline, but the majority of the inland area consists of sandy desert, salt flats and gravel plains.
+The Hajar Mountains, in the east, also run through Oman.
+Rainfall — the country averages just 12 to 13 cm (5 inches) per year — is irregular and happens mainly in winter.
+In the major cities of Abu Dhabi and Dubai, the weather is generally sunny, hot and humid.
+In August, the average high temperature is between 41°C and 48°C (106°F to 118°F), plus humidity.
+January temperatures average around 24°C (75°F) during the day and dip down to 13°C (56°F) at night.

 Copyright (C) 2015 Helen Ziegler and Associates.
 All rights reserved.